+- Apartment/hotel conversions that do not satisfy agency eligibility and project requirements

+- Condotels

+- Berm, dome, earth, geothermal, log, and straw bale homes

+- Float Homes

+- Houseboats

-- Apartment/hotel conversions that do not satisfy agency eligibility and project requirements - Condotels - Berm, dome, earth, geothermal, log, and straw bale homes - Float Homes - Houseboats - Kiddie condominiums - Land (including improved or unimproved lots) - Located outside of the 50 states and the District of Columbia - Lot loans - Manufactured Homes Single Wide: Refer to "Factory-Built and Manufactured Housing" in section 3.6.1.7 of this manual for requirements for double wide manufactured homes. - Mobile homes - Properties not appraised as residential - Properties not primarily residential in nature (farms, ranches, orchards, vineyards, etc.) - Properties not suitable for year-round occupancy - Property of a type that is potentially eligible but fails to meet the specific
+- Kiddie condominiums

+- Land (including improved or unimproved lots) - Located outside of the 50 states and the District of Columbia - Lot loans - Manufactured Homes Single Wide: Refer to "Factory-Built and Manufactured Housing" in section 3.6.1.7 of this manual for requirements for double wide manufactured homes. - Mobile homes - Properties not appraised as residential - Properties not primarily residential in nature (farms, ranches, orchards, vineyards, etc.) - Properties not suitable for year-round occupancy - Property of a type that is potentially eligible but fails to meet the specific requirements above - Properties operated as a hotel - Properties with resale restrictions (unless permitted as described in Section 3.6.1.13 (Resale Restrictions)) - Timeshares - Unique properties where marketability in the local market cannot be established
-- requirements above

-- Properties operated as a hotel

-- Properties with resale restrictions (other than age restrictions in senior living developments)

-- Timeshares

-- Unique properties where marketability in the local market cannot be established